I am addicted to cooking shows.

-- Begin by making the vegan pumpkin brownies, recipe found by clicking here.
+- Begin by making the vegan pumpkin brownies.
 These only take 10 minutes to prep and 15 minutes to bake.
 While brownies are baking, begin making the pumpkin pudding: in a medium saucepan on the stove, whisk together dry ingredients.
 Add wet ingredients, whisking as you go until combined well.
 Heat on medium high, continuously stirring until pudding begins to thicken and bubble.
 Remove from heat.

 - Transfer pumpkin pudding to a medium glass bowl and cover with plastic wrap (if you want to prevent a “skin” on top, make sure the wrap is touching the top of the pudding).
 Refrigerate for 4 hours, or overnight.

 - Once pudding has set, you can assemble the trifle, my favorite part!
 For individual servings (as pictured), divide even amounts of cut pumpkin brownies between glasses.
 Top with pumpkin pudding, and a scoop of coconut whipped topping.
 Sprinkle lightly with pumpkin pie spice for a stunning finish.
 See notes for a presentation when preparing this for parties.

 - This vegan trifle uses coconut milk powder in the pumpkin pudding, which adds a delicious flavor and is great to keep on hand for baking.
 However, you can also leave out the coconut powder and just use almond milk (or another plant-based milk of your choice) if you do not have access to coconut powder.
 That means that you’ll omit the coconut powder + water, and just use a plant-based milk for the liquid measurement.